Translation disclaimer (Translation disclaimer)

 Agenda

-• The agenda of the meetings of the Climate Action Plan will focus on development, delivery and review of Calderdale’s Climate Action Plan
+• These will focus on development, delivery and review of Calderdale's Climate Action Plan.

-• Members of the Partnership will be encouraged to put items on the agenda of formal and informal meetings
+• Members of the Partnership will be encouraged to put items on the agenda of formal and informal meetings.

-• Formal meetings will include repots of progress with specific elements of the Climate Action Plan through reports from task groups, giving the opportunity for the Partnership to consider each element in detail at least once a year.
+• Formal meetings will include reports of progress with specific elements of the Climate Action Plan through reports from task groups, giving the opportunity for the Partnership to consider each element in detail at least once a year.

 Review